BrianWaganerSTL/RocketDBaaS_documentation/README.md

   * Database backed

-  * As easy to maintain as possible but yet flexible
+  * As easy to maintain, but flexible

   * Use OpenSource as much as possible

 <h3>Rocket DBaaS MVP1</h3>